CloudCannon/documentation/_drafts/new-ui-new-pricing.md

 CloudCannon will look very different.
 Everything from the login screens to the app layout has changed.
 Here is a complete list of the UI Changes

-* Font changed from Roboto to Open Sans
 * User navigation has its own routes and is available in a single sidebar.
 This gives you access to all settings in a single place and frees up the header for contextual controls.
 * Site navigations merged into a single sidebar.
 Labels are always visible which removes the need to remember which icon is which.
 * New icons site wide from Google Material Design.